-An otoplasty, ear surgery, is a procedure designed to reshape the ear(s) to a more pleasing form or position.
+An otoplasty is a procedure designed to reshape the ear(s) to a more pleasing form or position.
 With regard to overly prominent ears, the procedure is designed to lessen the projection of the ear.
 It may even help restore the natural curves in the ear.

 You may wish to consider an otoplasty if:

 - Your ear doesn’t fold properly or folds over too much (lop ear).

 - You have been teased because of prominent ears.

 There is another ear deformity, and correction is desired.

 - The patient is at least 5 or 6 years old and is able to follow instructions.

 Ear surgery may be performed on children as young as 5 or 6 years of age because the ears have attained a near-mature size.
 And at that age, there is less concern that surgery will negatively affect the growth of the ear.

 Prominent ears are not the only reason for ear surgery.
 There are various conditions whereby ears may be damaged by injury or affected by abnormal development.
 Many of these differences can be corrected surgically.
 If protruding or disﬁgured ears are a cause for concern, you may want to consider an otoplasty or ear-reshaping procedure.